 In 2016, Hillary Clinton actually carried the majority of voters in swing counties despite losing many of the Bush-Obama counties that mattered the most, such as those in Wisconsin and Michigan.
 Here is the overall count in Bush-Obama:

 Hillary Clinton 54.7% 6,837,632

 We have interviewed people from a range of perspectives in these counties, exploring the demographic and economic changes that drive our country’s ideological, cultural and political transformations, in ways that reflect the diversity of Bush-Obama America.
 Many Bush-Obama Americans could smell the destruction of the American Dream in 2008 and hoped President Obama would restore their faith in the future.
 By 2010, many in this nation had lost faith in President Obama, something also reflected in the 2014 midterm results.
-Yet it is still easy to find voters with romanticized views of the Age of Obama which is growing with an improving economy.
+Yet it is still easy to find voters with romanticized views of the Age of Obama which grew with an improving economy.
 Then came the surprise of 2016.
 Hillary Clinton actually carried the majority of voters in swing counties despite losing many of the Bush-Obama counties that mattered the most, such as those in Wisconsin and Michigan.
 Now a new question looms–Where does Purple America go in the 2018 Midterm elections?